bids-standard/bids-website/templates/README.md

-It can also be useful to also include information that might already be present in another file of the dataset but might be important for users to be aware of before preprocessing or analysing the data.
+It can also be useful to also include information that might already be present in another file of the dataset but might be important for users to be aware of before preprocessing or analyzing the data.

 If the README gets too long you have the possibility to create a `/doc` folder and add it to the `.bidsignore` file to make sure it is ignored by the BIDS validator.